luxas/kubeadm-workshop/README.md

 I've built an example custom metrics server that queries a Prometheus instance for metrics data and exposing them in the custom metrics Kubernetes API.
 You can think of this custom metrics server as a shim/conversation layer between Prometheus data and the Horizontal Pod Autoscaling API for Kubernetes.

+You can also read the full custom metrics API proposal [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/custom-metrics-api.md)

 ```console
 $ kubectl apply -f demos/monitoring/custom-metrics.yaml